 Teams compete to construct the tallest tower using newspapers and tape.
 Use this game to introduce or reinforce a Bible lesson on the Wise and Foolish Builders, Tower of Babel or the importance of being part of a church community.

-Download your free printable cards here.
+Use our mobile friendly Bible Charades Cards or download your free printable cards here.
 Bible Charades is a great party game that you can also use to teach about love and faith in action.

 Play this variation of Battleship to help everyone remember the Fruit of the Spirit.
 Played between 2 players or 2 teams, the first to harvest all nine fruit wins!